Getting Published with Leonardo

 When you're ready to submit your work, click "Journals" or "Books" up above to begin.

 Search the Leonardo publications, browse their tables of contents and abstracts/summaries, check the Opportunities Hub for open calls and read each publication's aims and scope by clicking the titles below to create a picture of who you’re writing for and your chosen publication’s style and content.

 Leonardo is interested in work that crosses the artificial boundaries separating contemporary arts and sciences.
 Featuring illustrated articles written by artists about their own work as well as articles by historians, theoreticians, philosophers and other researchers, the journal is particularly concerned with issues related to the interaction of the arts, sciences and technology.
-Leonardo focuses on the visual arts and also addresses music, video, performance, language, environmental and conceptual arts—especially as they relate to the visual arts or make use of the tools, materials and ideas of contemporary science and technology.
+Leonardo focuses on the visual arts and also addresses music and sound art, video, performance, language, environmental and conceptual arts—especially as they relate to the visual arts or make use of the tools, materials and ideas of contemporary science and technology.
 New concepts, materials and techniques and other subjects of general artistic interest are covered, as are legal, economic and political aspects of art.
+Beginning in 2021 Leonardo journal will include a regular section on music and sound art, folding content from the former standalone Leonardo Music Journal into its editorial focus.
 Visit the Leonardo page to find out more.

 Book proposals addressing theory, research and practice, education, historical scholarship, discipline summaries, collections, and experimental texts are encouraged.
 Vist the Leonardo Book Series page to find out more.